ACT Research Horizontal Logo

 With challenges like infrastructure, weight limits, and cost competitiveness at top of mind during fleet purchasing decisions, OEMs are likely to struggle selling ZEVs.
 There is nothing stopping fleets from purchasing compliant diesel vehicles in non-ACT states.
 Overall CV sales volumes may not change, but the location of those sales could start shifting.
 While ACT will certainly drive some ZEV sales, the industry faces a lot of moving parts as compliance begins in additional states.

-MOST RECENT UPDATES: CARB withdrew its request for waiver from the EPA.
+MOST RECENT UPDATES: CARB withdrew its request for waiver from the EPA in January.
 This means that CARB cannot enforce the portions of the rule (high priority fleets, drayage, and 2036 ZEV sales requirements) that would have required a waiver.
-CARB is still enforcing the state and local public fleet portion of the rule.
-It will remain unenforceable until CARB receives a waiver, if/when it ever does.
+As part of a recent legal settlement agreement, CARB has agreed to formally rescind the ACF rule to ensure clarity for those that would be affected.
+CARB is still enforcing the state/local public fleet portion of the rule (which does not require a waiver).

 SUMMARY: California state and local government agencies of all kinds that own, lease, or operate vehicles with a GVW over 8,500 pounds have to comply.
 Some exceptions are built in for school buses, emergency vehicles, military tactical vehicles, and snowplows, among others.
 Purchase requirements for California state and local government fleets are as follows: 50% ZEV required for new purchases from 2024-2026 and 100% ZEV required for purchases beginning 2027.
 State and local fleets can also permanently opt-in to the “ZEV Milestones Option” that was previously available for High Priority fleets.
 Federal, High Priority, and drayage fleets no longer need to comply.